-The Company classifies its cash and cash equivalents, investments in bonds presented under investment securities in the separate statements of financial position, receivables, and rental and security deposits under this category.
+The Company classifies its cash and cash equivalents, receivables, and rental and security deposits under this category (see Notes 4, 6 and 10).

 Financial Liabilities

 Classification.
 The Company classifies its financial liabilities at initial recognition as either financial liabilities at FVPL or financial liabilities at amortized cost.
 The classification of a financial instrument largely depends on the Company's business model and its contractual cash flow characteristics.